AIAUSA/goaia-home/_content/aia-swimming-1.md

 - template: one-column
   block: one-column
   one:
-  - template: text-w-right-image
+  - template: text
-    block: text-with-right-image
+    block: text
-    image: "/uploads/2019/12/04/IMG_1573-X2.jpg"
+    content: Complete this inquiry form {link} to work with the Athletes in Action Challenge Course Team to design your custom experience.
-    text: 'Complete this inquiry form {link} to work with the Athletes in Action Challenge Course Team to design your custom experience. '
+    centered: false
   section_title: inquiry
 - template: social-callout
   block: social-callout